Katiechiamaka/Global-Superstore-Analysis/README.md

 - Same Day delivery has very low demand and profitability, likely due to higher costs or limited customer preference.
 - Most revenue and profit come from products sold without discounts, indicating strong product demand even at full price.

+# Recommendation
+#### Product- Level Actions
+- Tables stands out as a consistent underperforming sub-category while Cubify CubeX 3D Printer Double Head Print is the most underperforming Product, with significant loss.
+Immediate review of the pricing, and logistics for this sub-category is necessary.
+If improvement measures fail, removing these products and subcategory in unprofitable Regions should be considered.

+#### Sub-Category Growth
+- High profit sub-categories like Copiers and Phones should receive increased promotional and stocking priority in both physical and online channels.

+#### Regional Optimization
+- Countries with losses (e.g., Turkey and Nigeria) should be closes examined for causes such as excessive discount, high shipping cost or poor demand.

+#### Customer Retension
+- Top customers like Tamara Chand, Raymond Buch and Sanjit Chand, generates substantial profits across categories.
+A personalized offer or priority services for this high-value customers could further strengthen their retention and increase value.
+- Outstanding customers with large unpaid balances may be impacting cash flow despite contributing to revenue.
+Implementing stricter credit controls, clearer payment terms, and proactive follow-ups, while offering structured payment plans where necessary could improve collections and strengthen overall financial stability.

+# Tools and Techniques
+### Tools Used
+- **Microsoft Excel** – For data exploration, analysis, and visualization
+- **Power Query** – For data cleaning and transformation
+- **Power Pivot** – For data modeling and advanced calculations using DAX

+### Techniques Applied
+- **Data Cleaning and Transformation** – Handled missing values, removed duplicates, and formatted data
+- **Data Modeling** – Created relationships between tables and calculated measures
+- **Exploratory Data Analysis (EDA)** – Summarized key metrics and identified patterns in sales, profit, and customer behavior
+- **Tables and Charts** – Used pivot tables, regular tables, and charts to visualize data and communicate insights
+- **Visualization and Dashboarding** – Built charts and interactive dashboards to highlight insights
+- **Profitability and Loss Analysis** – Identified loss-making products, regions, and customers
+- **Operational Analysis** – Analyzed shipping modes, discount impacts, and regional performance

 # Challenges Faced And How it was Solved
 - **Data Quality Issues:** Missing values and inconsistent formatting.